Itamichan/CG_photography/testing/testing.md

 The conclusion should be perceived with skepticism considering that it is based only on a small number of recordings.

-## Google Speed
+## PageSpeed Insights

+**Initial loading speed of the web page:**
 * On mobile - 92
 * On desktop - 99

-* Identified opportunities:
+**Opportunities for improvement:**
 * Serve images in next-gen formats - which will save 0.36s loading time
 * Efficiently encode images - which will save 0.16s loading time.

 Identified images are the ones which serve as cover images and which size was not reduced in order to ensure that they look good on big screens too.

-* Executed actions:
-    * I used tinyjpg.com in order to apply compression on my hero images.
+In order to improve the speed I used tinyjpg.com in order to apply compression on my hero images.
 After the reload of the page most of the images looked good except one (couple-carousel.jpg).
 This image was restored to its initial size.

+**Speed after the compression of images:**
+* On mobile - 96
+* On desktop - 99

+The compression of images allowed to increase of speed on mobile.
+Additionally, this means that the user will spend less mobile data on loading the content of the page.

+I consider that the obtained final score is optimal for the moment.
+No additional actions will be performed to increase the speed.